loyaltylion/nala/readme.md

 let(:success)  { Nala::BlockSpy.new }
 let(:notified) { Nala::BlockSpy.new }

-it "passes multiple arguments to handlers" do PlaceOrder.call
+it "calls multiple handlers" do
+  PlaceOrder.call
     .on(:success, &success.spy)
     .on(:notified, &notified.spy)